Best daily deals

 What should you get instead of the Sennheiser HD 350BT?

-If you like the Sennheiser HD 350BT but are looking for a step up, you should kick the tires on the Sennheiser HD 450BT ($129 at Amazon).
+If you like the Sennheiser HD 350BT but are looking for a step up, you should try the Sennheiser HD 450BT ($129 at Amazon).
 This product has seen some newer variants released as time has gone on, but the core functionality stays the same: ANC, decent sound, and a solid form factor.

 The Monoprice BT-600ANC ($84.99 at Amazon) is cheaper than Sennheiser’s headphones, and it includes standout ANC for the price—even outperforming headphones double the cost.
 The bass response makes it hard to hear vocals and instrumental detail.
 Monoprice doesn’t include an app for its headset, so you must rely on your phone’s integrated EQ or a third-party option.